Skip to main content

 The Endocrine System Acknowledged by Law

-Your is a complex network of glands that produces and secretes hormones, the chemical messengers that govern everything from your metabolism and stress response to your reproductive cycles and sleep patterns.
+Your endocrine system is a complex network of glands that produces and secretes hormones, the chemical messengers that govern everything from your metabolism and stress response to your reproductive cycles and sleep patterns.
 When this system is dysregulated, the effects are profound and systemic.

 The ADA’s definition of disability includes the functioning of major bodily systems, explicitly naming the endocrine system.
 This legal recognition is a powerful validation of your experience.
 It affirms that conditions like thyroid disorders, diabetes, polycystic ovary syndrome (PCOS), and clinically low testosterone are not matters of willpower but are significant health impairments deserving of accommodation.
 An employer, therefore, must consider how the requirements of their wellness program interact with the realities of such a condition.